Akshat Rathee – Managing Director, NODWIN Group

 Rajan Navani – Managing Director, Jetline Group of Companies

-Rajan is the Managing Director of the Indian arm of the Jetline Group of Companies with interests in packaging manufacturing, entertainment through its venture MeriDhun, software development, and new ventures in consumer products and organized retail in India through its chain Big Time.
-The roots of the Navani group originate back to the 1930’s in Bangkok, Thailand where the group continues to have its diversified business operations.
-Prior to this, he worked with NASA’s Goddard Space Flight Centre in Maryland, USA before returning to Thailand and then to India to enter the family business.
-Rajan is currently the National Chairman of the Confederation of Indian Industry’s (CII) Mission on India@75, the Past National Chairman of CII Young Indians (YI) and is a member of CII’s National and Western Regional Councils.
-CII is India’s premier business association and along with YI is looking at effectively channelizing the vast youth energy of the country towards building a Dream India, based on the aspirations of its diverse population, by 2022, seventy five years since its independence.
-He was the founder Chairman of the Emerging President’s Group, a forum for second generation industrialists and has been involved in addressing family business issues through different forums.
-He is actively associated with various other business and social organizations in India and Thailand.
-Rajan holds a Masters degree in Electrical Engineering from Purdue University, West Lafayette, USA, under a NASA grant majoring in Digital Satellite Imaging and Remote Sensing graduating with the award for outstanding academic achievement.
-A gold medalist achiever at the University of Poona in the Bachelors of Electronics and Telecommunications program, India, he also holds a post graduate diploma in Business Management.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+Rajan Navani is the Vice Chairman & Managing Director of the Jetline Group of Companies which has interests in packaging manufacturing, textiles, digital media and new ventures in innovative personalised interactive entertainment, digital gaming and commerce.
+With a vision to play a key role in the digital lives of 1.3 billion Indians, the group has recently made significant investments and is building businesses in powering varied consumer facing digital platforms, products and services.
+Rajan is also personally providing leadership and strategic direction to group company JetSynthesys with a deepened focus on mobile gaming with operations in India, MENA, SE Asia, UK, Japan and USA.
+Through the combination of Jet Ventures & JetLabs powered by ‘Garage’, the group is engaging deeply with the startup ecosystem in India, Israel, Singapore, UK, Japan & USA.
+The roots of the Navani group originate back to the 1930’s in Bangkok, Thailand where they continue to have diversified business operations.
+Prior to this, Rajan worked with NASA’s Goddard Space Flight Centre in Maryland, USA before returning to Thailand and then to India to enter the family business.
+Rajan is currently the Chairman of the Confederation of Indian Industry’s CII National Council on Future Businesses, Chairman of the CII Council on India@75, the Past National Chairman of the CII Young Indians and is a member of CII’s National Council, Rajan is a founding trustee of the India@75 Foundation, through which he is working with multiple stakeholders, including government, corporates and civil society in helping build a Dream India by 2022, seventy-five years since its independence.
+He was recently elected as the first National President of the recently constituted Indian Digital Gaming Society and is also a BMW Herbert Quandt Foundation’s Young World Leader, a CNBC India’s Young Turk and part of the ASEAN 100 Leadership Forum.
+Heis a Fellow of Class 3 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+Rajan is also playing an active role in helping shape the government and business US-India partnership and is a member of the Singapore-India and Israel-India Track II strategic dialogues.
+He is a Government of India nominated CEO of the India Japan Business Leaders Forum and is a board member of Indiaspora, a powerful network linking the Indian American Diaspora with India.
+Rajan was the founding Chairman of the Emerging President’s Group, a forum for second generation industrialists and a promoting member of the Family Business Forum.
+He is actively associated with various other businesses and social organizations in India and Thailand.
+Rajan holds a master’s degree in Electrical Engineering from Purdue University, West Lafayette, USA, under a NASA grant, majoring in Digital Satellite Imaging and Remote Sensing graduating with the award for outstanding academic achievement.
+A gold medalist at the University of Poona, India in the Bachelors of Electronics and Telecommunications program from College of Engineering Pune (COEP), Rajan also has a diploma in Business Management.
+He is a Trustee of the Ananta Aspen centre and a Fellow of Class 3 of Ananta Aspen Centre the Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network

 Leadership project/venture: The Individual Social Responsibility (ISR) Foundation The Individual Social Responsibility (ISR) Foundation engages individuals in India’s nation-building and democratic processes.
 The ISR Foundation encourages individuals to: (1) offer his/her professional expertise pro bono to organizations/NGOs/government programs engaged in nation-building and (2) make responsible consumer decisions.
 The ISR Foundation is incubated under the India@75 Foundation.
 The Taproot Foundation, a US-based foundation that mobilized a billion dollars of pro bono activity, will study the Indian landscape for pro bono activity and help connect willing and appropriate professionals to nonprofits, government initiatives, or others engaged in nation building.
 Additionally, the ISR Foundation will be launching a large awareness program that promotes responsible and sustainable consumer choices.
 They are working with local resident welfare associations to complete this program.

-Rohit Kansal – Principal Secretary to the Chief Minister of Jammu and Kashmir
+Rohit Kansal – Principal Secretary to the Government of Jammu and Kashmir

 Shaffi Mather – Founder and CEO Murgency, Advisor – Stanford ChangeLabs Lawyer and Public Policy Analyst